mayadata-io/e2e-nativek8s/stages/2-provisioner/2P01-zfs-localpv-provisioner-deploy/README.md

 #### Description

 This test deploys the zfs-localpv components in the `kube-system` namespace which includes zfs-controller and csi node agent daemonset.
-Apart from this, storage-classes with different type of file-system for dynamic provisioning of the volumes and volume snapshot class for creation of volume snapshot is also gets created in this test.
+Apart from this, storage-classes with different type of file-system for dynamic provisioning of the volumes and volume snapshot class for creation of volume snapshot are also getting created in this test.

 #### Steps involved